 CHAPTER 1

-Zoe Nichols stood in the center of the standoff, her presence the only thing that kept the twenty-two men from opening fire.
-One wrong move and it'd be over.
+Major Zoe Nichols stood in the center of the standoff, her presence the only thing keeping the twenty-two men from opening fire.
+One wrong move and it’d be over.

 She’d already seen enough death.